Vaithre/lunar-plasma/README.md

 A standard KDE Plasma desktop should already include most of the tools Lunar Plasma uses.
 Lua and Bash run the library, while tools such as `pactl`, `notify-send`, `qdbus`, `kscreen-doctor`, `setxkbmap`, `nmcli`, `bluetoothctl`, and `busctl` provide specific features or fallbacks.
 NetworkManager supplies Wi-Fi state, BlueZ supplies Bluetooth state, and UPower supplies battery information.
 Lunar Plasma detects the available `qdbus` command automatically.

 > [!important]
 > It's normal for the package manager to talk about "replacing packages."
-In this case you can test the program with the "tests" [`lua examples/test_all.lua`] and everything will probably work fine without the need to install anything!
-You can also install and use only what you need.
+In this case you can test the program with the regular test suite [`lua tests/test_all.lua`] and everything will probably work fine without the need to install anything!
+To test the available features against your actual system, use [`LUNAR_TEST_ON_SYSTEM=1 lua tests/test_all.lua`]. **System tests temporarily modify settings such as volume, keyboard layout, brightness, and wallpaper, so use this mode with caution.** You can also install and use only what you need.
 For example, **if you don't have bluetooth on your computer, you don't need to install bluez for this library to work for your use case**.

 If a command is missing, these packages provide the usual dependencies for each distribution family: